Adaptive Transfer Clustering: A Unified Framework

 \paragraph*{Main contributions} Motivated by the above need, we propose a general framework for adaptive transfer clustering.
 Our target data $\bX_0$ and source data $\bX_1$ reflect different features of the same set of $n$ subjects, where each dataset has $K$ latent groups.
 In this framework, $\bX_0$ and $\bX_1$ may come from different mixture models, where a discrepancy parameter $\varepsilon$ indicates the proportion of mismatched latent labels $\bZ^*_0,\bZ^*_1\in[K]^n$.
+When $\varepsilon$ is small, the two grouping structures are similar but different.
 Our goal is to estimate $\bZ_0^*$ from $(\bX_0,\bX_1)$.
 The key challenge is how to adaptively leverage the information in $\bX_1$ to cluster $\bX_0$, without knowing the discrepancy $\varepsilon$.
 Intuitively, when $\varepsilon=0$, i.e., the labels are perfectly matched, we should ``pool'' the data together; when $\varepsilon$ is large enough, i.e., little label information about $\bX_0$ can be inferred from $\bX_1$, we may discard $\bX_1$ and perform clustering on the target data $\bX_0$ only.
 Inspired by this, we develop a model-based method with a penalty term encouraging the similarity of $\bZ^*_0$ and $\bZ^*_1$.
 Informally, we try to minimize the following objective with $\lambda>0$: